fluencelabs/ipc-load-test/README.md

 cargo make --profile fluence --makefile ./Makefile.toml testnet-down
 ```

+NOTES:

+- To modify number of nodes in local testnet, set `TESTNET_NODES_NUMBER` in `ipc/infra/fendermint/Makefile.toml`
+- To modify `Cpuset` property of nodes containers, use `ipc/infra/fendermint/run.sh` and `ipc/infra/fendermint/docker-compose.yml`

 ### Obtain a key

 To deploy contracts, a key of an account with some ETH is required.
 A key of a validator created by default can be obtained as follows: